 The pocket watch was usually held in the left hand.
 This is because most people use the right side as the dominant hand.
 Holding a pocket watch in one’s right hand would have been inconvenient not to mention that there would have been a risk of damaging the expensive timepiece.

-Keeping the dominant hand free is a feature of timepieces that began with the pocket watch and continued with wristwatches.
+Keeping the dominant hand free is a feature of timepieces that began with the pocket watch, also sometime called a fob watch, and continued with wristwatches.
 When you look at a wristwatch, you will notice that the crown is almost always featured on the right hand side.
 This allows the wearer to put the watch on the left wrist and be able to comfortably operate it using the dominant right hand.

 But let’s not ignore the 10% of people in the world who are left-handed.
 These people should, by reason, wear their watch on the right arm, but this stops them from being able to easily use the push buttons and crown at the side.
 But the watch making industry knows this and so it is possible to buy watches made specifically for left-handed people, and these are known as Destro watches.
 Destro comes from the Italian language, meaning ‘right.’